 Summertime is the perfect time to enjoy a delicious cantaloupe.
 But how do you pick ripe cantaloupe melons at the farmer's market or grocery store?
-Picking the perfect one can be tricky, but with this guide, you will know exactly what to look for!
+Picking the perfectly ripe melon can be tricky, but with this guide, you will know exactly what to look for!

 ⬇️ Table of Contents

-Ripe cantaloupes are typically round or oval in shape and have a smooth, hard outer skin.
-The flesh is orange or yellow in color and is very sweet and juicy.
+Ripe cantaloupes are typically round or oval and have smooth, hard outer skin.
+The flesh is orange or yellow and is very sweet and juicy.